 These journeys are made possible by volunteer Time Capsule Postmasters.
 They are the volunteers who deliver forward these priceless letters.
-Each year a student stores all the letters they have from family, and the letter they write to themselves planning their own future, in one large self-addressed envelope.
-The job of the postmaster is to organize and store these envelopes for each class so that they can be returned to the child the next school year before this annual letter writing starts again.
+Each year a student stores all the letters they have from family with the letter they write to themselves planning their own future, in one large self-addressed envelope.
+The job of the postmaster is to organize and store these envelopes for each class so that they are returned to the child the next school year before this annual letter writing starts again.

 Want to help deliver this priceless mail?